Mount Chalmers remediation project

 The Mount Chalmers mine began in 1890 as an underground copper, gold and silver mine and smelting operation.
 Larger-scale open-cut mining started in 1980 and ceased in 1982, after which the site was placed into care and maintenance.
 The former mine owner was subsequently placed into liquidation with liquidators disclaiming the site in December 2014.

-There is a current exploration permit (minerals) over the site.
+There is a current exploration permit (minerals) over the site and a Mining Lease application.

 Photo gallery